A dog’s fear of thunderstorms is as real for the dog as it is heartbreaking for his owner to watch.

 All dogs are different and your veterinarian may have a solution to any extreme behaviors.
 Anti-anxiety medication may be a solution for those dogs suffering from severe storm anxiety when other calming techniques have not worked in the past.

 We know you love your dog, and you’ll do anything to keep them healthy and happy.
 We feel the same way!
-Learn more about our dog daycare and overnight lodging options, where we strive to make your pet feel like they never left home no matter the weather!
+Learn more about our dog daycare and dog boarding kennels in San Antonio and Schertz, where we strive to make your pet feel like they never left home no matter the weather!